 Stripe’s flexibility allows you to mask their brand completely.
-This means that the user will never even know that they are paying through Stripe.
+This means that the user will never even know that they are paying through Stripe Connect.
 The user interface and experience will still be in your brand design and on your website.

 Here’s a basic credit card payment by Stripe.